Meco: Other soundtracks become "Meco-ized"

 Meco's third album came in early 1978, and this time it was the music from The Wizard of Oz, which got transformed into a disco album by the same name, as Meco described: "It is my best work, bar none."
 From this album came the hit single "Themes from The Wizard of Oz: 'Over the Rainbow'/'We're off to See the Wizard.'"

 In the fall of 1978, Millennium merged with RCA.
 Since he had developed a deep-bonded working relationship with Neil Bogart and other staff at Casablanca Records (Millennium and Casablanca having cooperated closely), Meco decided to move to Casablanca.
-Casablanca released the fourth Meco album, Superman & Other Galactic Heroes, featuring two hit singles, "Superman Theme" and "Love Theme From Superman."
+Casablanca released the fourth Meco album, Superman and Other Galactic Heroes, featuring two hit singles, "Superman Theme" and "Love Theme From Superman."
 This was yet another Meco makeover of an original John Williams score.